quantumquantara-arch/aureon/nexlevelai-structural-embeddings/zero_point_coherence_map.md

 The distance metric **d(V, Z₀)** measures how far the user’s active cognitive-temporal vector **V** has moved away from the Zero-Point Coherence State **Z₀** (present-time, contradiction-free, unified).

-This produces the 3-Zone Coherence Model used throughout NextLevelAI.
+This produces the 3-Zone Coherence Model used throughout Aureon.

 ---